A story for the mathematically challenged.

 - I had to go back to the ATM after breakfast and pay the same fees all over again to take out more money.
 At least our $8 got us through breakfast?
 (Trying to see the bright side is hard sometimes…)

 - This is a very bad example of traveling on a budget.
 Please learn from my mistake.

-All you do is select the currency of the country you are visiting and add it to your list of currencies, then you enter how much money (US$ or the foreign currency) you want to convert, and it does all the math for you and tells you exactly how much to get out of the ATM (or exchange or pay for breakfast or whatever you are doing with it).
+All you do is select the currency of the country you are visiting and add it to your list of currencies, then you enter how much money (US dollars or the foreign currency) you want to convert, and it does all the math for you and tells you exactly how much to get out of the ATM (or exchange or pay for breakfast or whatever you are doing with it).
 Whenever your mobile device is connected to WiFi, it updates to real-time currency exchange rates.

 Now, I know you might be thinking, “doesn’t a calculator do that?”
-Well, sure it does, that is if you are aware of the exchange rate and exactly how to configure it, and of course you have to have a calculator with you.
-Like I said, a calculator doesn’t always help me when I’m not sure which numbers to start with or whether to multiply or divide, especially on the first day in a foreign country on little sleep.
-Trust me people, there are many of us who struggle with math.
+Well, sure it does, that is if you are aware of the exchange rate and exactly how to configure it, and of course, you have to have a calculator with you.
+As I said, a calculator doesn’t always help me when I’m not sure which numbers to start with or whether to multiply or divide, especially on the first day in a foreign country on little sleep.
+Trust me, people, there are many of us who struggle with math.
 I am a language person, not a number person; I usually rely on my husband for math but this was a girls’ trip, so he wasn’t there.
-Instead I have a story for you with a good example of what not to do, and a solution to the problem.
+Instead, I have a story for you with a good example of what not to do, and a solution to the problem.

 I must say that was the first time I had ever made that kind of mistake while pulling money out of the ATM, and I’m pretty sure it will be my last.
 It’s one of those stories I wish I could just bury, but at the same time, these things happen so we might as well learn from them and move forward, right?
 There is enough to think about when traveling in a foreign country, who wants to worry about math?
-Has this ever happened to you or someone you were traveling with?